Tyrrrz/Gress/Readme.md

 var progressSub3 = muxer.CreateInput();
 ```

-When progress is reported on any of the individual inputs, its value is aggregated with values reported on other inputs, and then routed to the original target handler.
+When a progress update is reported on any of these inputs, all of the updates up to that point are aggregated into one and routed to the target handler.
-The sample below illustrates this process:
+The sample below illustrates this process in detail:

 ```csharp
 // ...